 [H2] Influenza and COVID-19 vaccination in pregnancy

 Pregnancy increases the risk of severe disease from viral pneumonia.71 As a result, influenza and COVID-19 vaccines are offered to protect both the mother and fetus during pregnancy.
-Vaccination during pregnancy is 49% effective at preventing influenza virus infection (95% CI: 14-71%)6 and 94% effective at preventing hospitalisation with COVID-19 (95% CI: 29-99%).8 Neither of these vaccines is associated with any increased risk of adverse perinatal outcomes,6,8 with some studies even reporting reduced rates of preterm birth and stillbirth in vaccinated pregnancies8,72 potentially because of protection against these as complications of infection.
+Vaccination during pregnancy is 49% effective at preventing influenza virus infection (95% CI: 14-71%)6 and 94% effective at preventing hospitalisation with COVID-19 (95% CI: 29-99%).8 Neither of these vaccines is associated with any increased risk of adverse perinatal outcomes,6,8 with some studies even reporting reduced rates of preterm birth and stillbirth in vaccinated pregnancies8,72, potentially because of protection against these as complications of infection.
 Although these vaccines are primarily offered with the goal of protecting against severe disease during pregnancy, it is increasingly being recognised that protection of the newborn is a significant additional benefit.

 Randomised controlled trials conducted in low-income countries consistently report that seasonal influenza vaccination during pregnancy is 56% effective at preventing laboratory-confirmed influenza virus infection in babies under two months old (95% CI: 28-73%) and 35% effective in those under six months old (95% CI: 19-47%).7 In high-income countries, observational studies find seasonal influenza vaccination in pregnancy between 41 and 71% effective at preventing laboratory-confirmed influenza virus infection in infants73,74 and 39 – 92% effective against hospitalisation.73–76 COVID-19 vaccination in pregnancy ranges from being 21 – 84% effective at preventing SARS-CoV-2 infection in infants43,44,77 and from being 32 – 95% effective against hospitalisation42,43,47,78–80 of infants with COVID-19, with vaccines that are matched to the current viral variant and given after 20 weeks of pregnancy showing the highest effectiveness.